Ontario's University Application Process, Explained

 - achieving a specific grade in a required course

 - sending English language requirements

 Now, for the final step: if you receive one or more offers of admission, congratulations!
-It's important to pick the university that best helps you achieve your goals, so be sure to read about these nine factors to consider when choosing a university.
-Find out more about how Waterloo can help you reach your goals by learning about what makes Waterloo different from other universities.
+It's important to pick the university that best helps you achieve your goals, so be sure to consider all the possible different factors when choosing a university.

-While we know this process can seem scary at first, we hope this guide helped ease your stress.
+While this process can seem scary at first, we hope this guide helps ease your stress.
 Good luck with your university journey!

 Learn more about attending university in Canada